collins-isiwu/library/README.md

 #### Environment Varibles
 Envirnoment varibles was also set for this project especially for Django's SECRET KEY.
 This is to ensure that the secret key of this web application is not open for users to see in GITHUB or any other source code sharing services.
 Django's SECRET KEY as Django said must be kept secret!

+### How to Run.
+1. To run this application, you will need to install Docker on your local machine.
+2. Open a virtual environment and install django using  python -m pip install django~=4.0.0
+3. Run  python manage.py runserver
+4. Run deactivate to deactivate virtual environment.
+5. Run docker-compose up -d --build (this installs all the necessary dependencies for this application to run).
+6. You are ready to run this application!
+7. For every django command that you have to run be sure to pre-fix docker-compose exec web before the command!
+For instance, you want to run python manage.py runserver to start django.
+Do it like it "docker-compose exec web python manage.py runserver" or "docker-compose exec web python manage.py makemigrations" to create migrations, and so on and so forth.
+8. Run docker-compose down to stop Docker
+9. Run docker-compose up -d to start up docker without reinstalling dependencies and requirements all over again!